lennart-damen/tindar/README.md

 - The Tindar engine
     - using OOP to solve games with PuLP and heuristic
     - using OOP to generate games
+    - build Flask app
+    - build Docker image
+    - send image to GCP container registry
+    - deploy to Cloud Run

 To do:
-- The Tindar API:
-    - build Flask app
-    - deploy to AWS Lambda/GCP functions
 - The Tindar game
     - Build user Interface with Dash
     - Deploy to Cloud Platform